gravitational/teleport/rfd/0083-license-expiration-warnings.md

 jwt CA   never updated
 CA pin   sha256:3d72102f020146d09ff400810f59f70b8163ebfe6ec1ecfb0b3b2a0c151592

 Your Teleport Enterprise Edition license has expired.
 Please reach out to [licenses@goteleport.com](mailto:licenses@goteleport.com) to obtain a new license.
-Inaction may lead to unplanned outage or degraded performance and support."
+Inaction may lead to unplanned outage or degraded performance and support.
 ```